Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/masking-limiting-etc.md

 Now we shrink the expanded clip back to cover only the lineart.
 Applying `std.Minimum` twice
-would shrink it back to the edge mask’s original size, but since the edge mask covers part of the halos too, we need to erode it a little further.
+would shrink it back to the edge mask's original size, but since the edge mask covers part of the halos too, we need to erode it a little further.